madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

-- [ ] Unlock api creation for standard users
-- [ ] Email resets currently broken for non-admins due to lockdown on encryption key.
-Need to handle encryption server-side
 - [ ] Jump to clicked timestamp
 - [ ] Timestamps in playing page
 - [ ] Offline mode for playing locally downloaded episodes